How To Kill Horsetail Weed: Full Guide

 3. Spray the weed using a herbicide such as Kurtail Evo.
 Spray until the plant is fully covered with a fine or medium spray.

-NB: Don't worry if the mare's tail is taller than 15 - 20cm high.
+NB: Don't worry if the mare's tail is taller than 15-20cm high.
 It can still be treated using a herbicide, but the level of control may not be as effective.

 Please note: Kurtail Evo is a total weed killer, meaning it will control mare's tail, as well as a wide range of other broad-leaved weeds and grasses.
+If you need to tackle mare's tail in or near grass, opt for Kurtail Lawn, the selective weed control version of Kurtail Evo.

 4. Horsetail usually takes 1-2 weeks to turn brown and takes longer to disappear completely.
 The longer you can wait, the better the results.